HubTou/tala/README.md

 ## What is it?
 A portable Python-only tool to process Microsoft Teams Audit Logs.

-The original goal was to help spot network issues (connections lost) by looking at people making multiple connections to the same meeting.
+The original goal was to help spot network issues (connections lost) by looking at people making multiple successive connections to the same meeting.

 ## Usage
 ```